POL Staked WBERA (SWBERA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 POL Staked WBERA Historical Price

-According to the latest data gathered on POL Staked WBERA live price page, the current price of POL Staked WBERA is 2.24USD.
+According to the latest data gathered on POL Staked WBERA live price page, the current price of POL Staked WBERA is 2.13USD.
 The circulating supply of POL Staked WBERA(SWBERA) is

 In the past 24 hours, POL Staked WBERA has shown a price movement of